 Think about it.
 Is your family brand centered around volunteerism and charitable giving, or perhaps education and innovation?
 Or, is it based on the family business?
 Does it prioritize the arts or place a high value on travel?
 Clarifying your family brand and determining how you’d like it to continue can help us develop a legacy plan that will ensure the next generation continues to nurture the brand you (and generations before you) have built.

-You will have the opportunity to conduct a family meeting in the later phase of the legacy planning process.
-The family meeting provides a time for you to convey as much of your legacy plan as you would like, work together to solidify your brand, and offer direction on how your loved ones can best prepare to navigate the estate you will be passing on to them.
+Working with me, you will have the opportunity to conduct a family meeting in the later phase of the legacy planning process.
+The family meeting provides a time for you to convey as much of your legacy plan as you’d like to and express your goals and/or any concerns you have regarding the transfer of family leadership.
+You can also work together to solidify your family brand, discuss what it means to you, and how it can provide your loved ones with direction on how to best navigate the estate you will be passing on to them.

 If you reach out via phone, email, or through this website’s contact form, I’ll chat with you briefly and then direct you to my scheduling page so that you can pick a convenient time for our 30-minute Legacy Plan Initial Consultation.
 If you’d like, you can skip the Meet & Greet and go straight to the scheduling page.

 The legacy planning process starts with an initial complimentary 30-minute meeting, which you can schedule online here.
 Once you schedule your appointment, I will email you a client registration form to fill out online (you must complete this form prior to our Initial Consultation).